techscientist/musicmood.me/README.md

 ~$ npm install grunt -g
 ```

-And, after grunt is installed, go do folder `node/public` and run:
+And, after grunt is installed, go to `node/public` and run:

 ```
 ~$ npm install